tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

    - Test import/export/clear functions

 ### Notifications
+- Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the settings, menu, and vault page.
-Check that disabling hiding,clicking, or blocking on both the first-run and the settings page generate a notification warning at the top of the settings, menu, and vault page.
-Also check that the vault (if open) is updated when notifications change.
+- Check that disabling hiding, clicking, or blocking on the settings/options page generates a notification warning at the top of the settings, menu, and vault page.
+- Check that the vault (if open) is updated when notifications change

 ------------------